FrankVolpe/Interest-Rate-Binomial-Tree/README.md

 This function takes the years until maturity from the assumptions.py file and saves a blank binomial tree to the *Output* variable

-### Populate the binomial tree with interest rates
+### Populate The Binomial Tree With Interest Rates

 ```python
 PopulateRates()
 ```

-This function uses the volatility and current risk free rate to populate the binomial tree with relevant interest rate projections
+This function uses the volatility assumption and current risk free rate to populate the binomial tree with relevant interest rate projections

-### Populate the remainder of the model
+### Populate The Remainder Of The Model

 ```python
 PopulateVandCF()